 This doesn’t have an internal power supply, for many design reasons and a few more practical ones.
 This is a relatively complicated project and I consider the ability to construct a safe power supply a cost of entry into this.
 I include a few tips on how I did this myself, but there is no step by step guide provided.

 I have included a very complete bill of materials for all parts in the mixer but there isn’t a step by step set of instructions for the construction.
 I assume that the constructor is familiar with schematics and best practice construction techniques.
-That said, I find it quite easy to build, I put the one in the image together in about 12 hours.

 I have had quite a few people get in touch as I have been posting about this mixer who were interested in purchasing a unit.
 If you are one of those people, then I dearly appreciate your message of support throughout the design process.
 If you get in touch with me again I’ll make sure that you receive a unit from this run.